Load Balancing Policies in Heterogeneous Systems: Non-Monotone Stability and Heavy-Traffic Optimality: Literature Review

-In heterogeneous systems, \cite{zhou2017designing-JBT} characterize throughput optimality of a policy by its tendency to assign more jobs to shorter queues than to longer ones, relative to the Weighted RAND policy.
-This condition requires a specifically tailored policy design. \cite{zhou2018degree-generalPpolicy} show that a policy is throughput-optimal if it outperforms RAND in steady state, which requires evaluating the average service rates across the $l$th shortest queues under steady-state. \cite{gamarnik2022stability-memoryenhanced-JoinIDQ} established a relationship between memory requirements, message exchange rate, and throughput-optimality.
-For the policies mentioned above, \cite{hurtado2021throughput-Pod-stability-heterogeneous} provided a necessary and sufficient condition for the stability of the Po$d$ in heterogeneous systems.
+In heterogeneous systems, \cite{zhou2017designing-JBT} characterizes the throughput optimality of a policy by its tendency to assign more jobs to shorter queues than to longer ones, relative to WRAND.
+This condition requires a specifically tailored policy design. \cite{zhou2018degree-generalPpolicy} shows that a policy is throughput-optimal if, in steady-state, it outperforms WRAND by exhibiting a strong preference for shorter queues.
+However, verifying this condition requires evaluating, under the stationary distribution, the expected service rate of the server occupying the $l$th position in the queue length ordering, which is not available in closed form and can be difficult to check. \cite{gamarnik2022stability-memoryenhanced-JoinIDQ} establishes a relationship between memory requirements, message exchange rate, and throughput optimality.
+For Po$d$, \cite{hurtado2021throughput-Pod-stability-heterogeneous} provides a necessary and sufficient condition for stability in heterogeneous systems.

+In summary, for heterogeneous systems, it remains unclear whether a general load balancing policy is throughput optimal, and how to characterize its stability region when it is not.
+We derive a sufficient condition for stability and show that it becomes necessary under a drift-dominance assumption.
+We further provide a majorization-type partial-sum condition for throughput optimality.